Karl Marx

 2 posts

-Bernard E. Harcourt | Return to Marx: An Introduction to Marx 13/13
+Bernard E. Harcourt | Return to Marx: General Introduction to the Marx 13/13 Seminar Series

 In Marx 13/13, we return to Marx’s key texts and read them through the lens of world-historical interpretations that pushed Marxian thought and praxis in new directions: toward operaismo or workerism, Black Marxism, feminist, queer and transgender theories, postcolonialism, cultural studies, Freudian or Foucauldian strands of Marxism, as well as Leninist, Maoist, and social democratic forms of Marxism.
 [Continue reading here…]